George Villiers, 4th Earl of Clarendon: Background and education

+Villiers was born in London to Hon.
+George Villiers MP and Hon.
+Theresa Parker, daughter of John Parker, 1st Baron Boringdon.
+He was the second born, but first surviving, of their 10 children.
+His father was the third son of Thomas Villiers, 1st Earl of Clarendon (himself the second son of William Villiers, 2nd Earl of Jersey).
+After the death of his father in 1827, George became heir to the earldom, succeeding his uncle Thomas Villiers, 2nd Earl of Clarendon (1753–1824), who died unmarried; and his uncle John Villiers, 3rd Earl of Clarendon (1757–1838), who died without an heir.

-Villiers was born in London, the son of George Villiers and Theresa Parker.
-He went up to Cambridge at the early age of sixteen and entered St John's College on 29 June 1816.
-In 1820, as the eldest son of an earl's brother with royal descent, he was able to take his MA degree under the statutes of the university then in force.
+Villiers was educated at Christ's Hospital and St John's College, Cambridge, which he entered at the early age of sixteen, on 29 June 1816.
+In 1820, as the eldest son of an earl's brother of royal descent, he was able to take his MA degree under the statutes of the university then in force.

 Career

-In the same year, he was appointed attaché to the British embassy at Saint Petersburg.
+In the same year, Villiers was appointed attaché to the British embassy at Saint Petersburg.
 There he remained three years, and gained practical knowledge of diplomacy which would be of use to him later in his life.
 The Encyclopaedia Britannica stated that he had "received from nature a singularly handsome person, a polished and engaging address, a ready command of languages, and a remarkable power of composition".
 Upon his return to England in 1823, he was appointed to a commissionership of customs, an office which he retained for about ten years.
-In 1831, he was despatched to France in a fruitless attempt to negotiate a commercial treaty.
+In 1831, he was dispatched to France in a fruitless attempt to negotiate a commercial treaty.